-"Secrecy Order" Cases are examined as in other cases, but may not be passed for issue; nor will an interference be declared where one or more of the conflicting cases is secret.
+"Secrecy Order" Cases are examined as in other cases, but may not be passed for issue: nor will an interference be declared where one or more of the conflicting cases is secret.
+See section 1111.04.

-In case of a final rejection, while such action must be properly responded to within the six months' period, and an appeal, if filed, must be completed by the applicant, such appeal will not be set for hearing by the Board of Appeals until the secrecy order is removed, unless specifically ordered by the Commissioner.
-In the situation where one or more conflicting cases is a "Secrecy Order" case, see 1111.04.
+In case of a final rejection, while such action must be properly responded to, and an appeal, if filed, must be completed by the applicant to prevent abandonment, such appeal will not be set for hearing by the Board of Appeals until the secrecy order is removed, unless specifically ordered by the Commissioner.

 When a "Secrecy Order" Case is in condition for allowance a notice of allowability [Form D-10] is issued, thus closing the prosecution.
-Any amendments received thereafter are not entered or responded to until such time as the secrecy order is rescinded.
-At such time amendments which are free from objection will be entered; otherwise they are denied entry.
+Any amendments received thereafter are not entered or responded to until such time as the At such time secrecy order is rescinded. amendments which are free from objection will be entered; otherwise they are denied entry.

-108 Applications Relating to Atomic Energy
+Applications Relating to Atomic 108 Energy [R-18]